Saravana121/HighLevel/README.md

 # HighLevel
-#This project used to verify the appointment scheduled time.
+#This project contains Selenium TestNG test cases to verify the appointment scheduled time and date.